-At B&T, Chris wrote arguably the first in-depth feature on the internet’s threat to the music industry, interviewing George Michael, the Cocteau Twins, and record label CEOs.
+At B&T in the mid-90s, Chris wrote arguably the first in-depth feature on the internet’s threat to the music industry, interviewing George Michael, the Cocteau Twins, and record label CEOs.

-Just two years later, Chris was made editor of one of the UK’s leading technology monthlies, Computer Business Review (CBR) in its most successful year – which saw the launches of cbronline.com, a Mandarin edition in China, and a range of successful supplements.
+Just two years later, Chris was made editor of one of the UK’s leading technology monthlies, Computer Business Review (CBR) in its most successful year – in which oversaw the launches of cbronline.com, a Mandarin edition in China, and range of successful supplements, and helped secure £4m in venture capital investment.
 He was deputy editor, and later editor, of another of the UK’s big technology titles, Computing.
-He was also co-founding editor of sourcingfocus.com, co-founding managing editor of CIS magazine, and co-editor of UCInsight.com.
+He was also co-founding editor of sourcingfocus.com, co-founding managing editor of Child Internet Safety magazine, and co-editor of UCInsight.com.

 One of Chris’ biggest successes was his four-year tenure as co-founding managing editor, designer, and chief writer of Professional Outsourcing – the market-leading print title he developed from scratch for its publishers, along with its spinoff events and supplements.
-Chris produced the quarterly magazine (which is now known as Intelligent Sourcing) single-handedly, handling everything except ad sales and proofreading.
+Chris produced the quarterly magazine (now known as Intelligent Sourcing) single-handedly, handling everything except ad sales and proofreading.

-Today, Chris is a contributing editor to diginomica (one million unique visitors and two million page views), and consulting editor of both Computing, and Hack and Craft News.
+Today, Chris is a contributing editor to diginomica (one million unique visitors and two million page views), and consulting editor of Computing.
 He is founder, editor-in-chief, and designer of Strategist magazine and iamtheStrategist.com (relaunching in 2018).

-Over the years, Chris has freelanced for: The Guardian; the BBC’s Tomorrow’s World; The Times; Computing; Computer Weekly; Hack & Craft News; diginomica; i-CIO; Publishing News; Personnel Today; Citywire; BusinessCloud9; Digital Marketing World Forum (DMWF); and PC World, among many others.
+Over the years, Chris has freelanced for: The Guardian; the BBC’s Tomorrow’s World; The Times; Computing; V3; The Inquirer; Computer Weekly; Hack & Craft News (which he edited for a time); diginomica; i-CIO; Publishing News; Personnel Today; Citywire; BusinessCloud9; Digital Marketing World Forum (DMWF); and PC World, among many others.
 He has also produced over 100 white papers and bespoke research projects for Incisive Media and other clients.

 Public speaker and conference host

-Chris is an experienced public speaker.
-In 2016, for example, Chris was the host of day two of the Space Innovation Congress in London, during which he interviewed a panel of NASA and ESA astronauts, and held his own in discussions with technologists and astrophysicists (Chris is widely read).
+Chris is an experienced public speaker and event host.
+In 2017, for example, he hosted AI/robotics event ‘Rise of the Machines’ for The Crowd.
+In 2016, he hosted the Space Innovation Congress in London, at which he interviewed a panel of NASA and ESA astronauts, and held his own in discussions with technologists and astrophysicists (Chris is widely read).

-Chris also hosted day two of the Digital Marketing World Forum London, at which he gave the keynote address, introduced speakers, and chaired panels on mobile marketing and storytelling.
+Chris also hosted the Digital Marketing World Forum London, at which he gave the keynote address, introduced speakers, and chaired panels on mobile marketing and storytelling.
 Chris also chaired the Future of Unified Communications panel at UC EXPO 2016.

-(Also see the section on Chris’ humanoid robot, Stanley Qubit, below.)
+(Also see the sections on Robotics and Chris’ humanoid robot, Stanley Qubit, below.)

 Author and commissioning book editor

-Chris is the author of a number illustrated books, including: Creating Digital Music and Sound; The Complete Guide to Digital Audio; Instant Graphics (with Luke Herriott); and, as ghostwriter, First Steps in Digital Design.
+Chris is the author of a number illustrated books, including: Creating Digital Music and Sound; The Complete Guide to Digital Audio; Instant Graphics (with Luke Herriott); and, as ghostwriter, First Steps in Digital Design and a book on manga robots.
 All have been translated into several languages.
-In the Noughties, he was also a contributing editor of The Big Read Book of Books, a tie-in with the BBC TV series on the nation’s favourite reads.
+In the Noughties, he was a contributing editor of The Big Read Book of Books, a tie-in with the BBC TV series on the nation’s favourite reads.

-In total, Chris has edited and contributed to more than 50 books on photography, illustration, graphic design, architecture, industrial design, movie special effects, video-making, print production, and robotics, for publishers such as Dorling Kindersley, Mitchell Beazley, Ilex, Amphoto Books, and Focal Press.
+In total, Chris has edited and contributed to more than 50 books on robotics, photography, illustration, graphic design, architecture, industrial design, movie special effects, video-making, and print production, for publishers such as Dorling Kindersley, Mitchell Beazley, Ilex, Amphoto Books, and Focal Press.

 Mentor and trainer